casanova-lab/BPHunter/README.md

   - CANONICAL: canonical transcript_IVS, or '.'
   - BP_NAME: m/e/cBP_chrom_pos_strand_nucleotide
   - BP_ACC_DIST: distance from BP to acceptor site
-  - BP_RANK: the rank of BP in this intron
+  - BP_RANK: rank of BP in this intron
-  - BP_TOTAL: the total number of BP in this intron
+  - BP_TOTAL: total number of BP in this intron
-  - BP_HIT: the BP position (-2|-1|0) hit by the variant
+  - BP_HIT: BP position (-2, -1, 0) hit by the variant
-  - BP_SOURCE: the number of source supporting this BP position
+  - BP_SOURCE: number of sources supporting this BP position
-  - CONSENSUS: the level of consensus (1:YTNAY, 2:YTNA, 3:TNA, 4:YNA, 0:none)
+  - CONSENSUS: level of consensus (1:YTNAY, 2:YTNA, 3:TNA, 4:YNA, 0:none)
   - BP/BP2_GERP: conservation score GERP for BP and BP-2 positions
   - BP/BP2_PHYL: conservation score PHYLOP for BP and BP-2 positions
   - BPHunter_HIGHRISK: YES/NO if a BP variant considered as high-risk